jamwalshah/surya_pg_dbda/module_5_BigDataTechnologies/BigDataTechnologies_Notes Surya/Day 02 - BigDataTechnologies.md

         ![Replication-Factor-2](../content_BigDataTechnologies/Replication-Factor-2.png)
         ![Replication-Factor-3](../content_BigDataTechnologies/Replication-Factor-3.png)
     2. Method 2 - **Rack Awareness**
-        1. 3rd copy or *Disaster Recovery (DR)* copy
+        1. Represents creating a 3rd copy or *Disaster Recovery (DR)* copy
-        2. Placing the nodes not in one location , but at at-least 2 locations
+        2. Placing the nodes not in one location, but at at-least 2 different locations
         3. Storing data in *different Racks* at *different Locations* to avoid failure of the cluster all at once
         4. Hadoop cluster consists of all the racks at different locations
         5. Each rack contains multiple Data Nodes